PacktPublishing/Hands-On-Microservices-with-Node.js/README.md

 ## Get to Know the Author
 **Diogo Resende**
-Diogo Resende is a developer with more than 15 years of experience.
+is a developer with more than 15 years of experience.
 He has worked with Node.js almost from the beginning.
 His computer education and experience in many industries and telecommunication projects have given him a wide background knowledge of other architecture components and approaches that influence the overall performance of